Core Aeration & Seeding

 In the Spring, aeration opens up pathways for nutrients and fertilizers and life-giving water, allowing water and nutrients to get to grass roots and shoots.
 Over the Winter some grass will die and leave thin or bare patches in your yard, aeration provides the perfect solution to overseed (USING THE CORRECT SEED FOR YOUR CONDITIONS), allowing new seed to fall deeper into the turf and gain solid footing.

 In the Fall, aeration can let in light and air, keeping the dangers of mold and fungus under control and even minimizing the chances of winter lawn damage like ice and freezing temperatures.
-Mapleleaf Landscaping highly recommends a Fall fertilization program in conjunction with aeration which allows our fertilizer to reach the roots of your turf, providing a healthy turf going into Winter.
+Mapleleaf Landscaping Lawn Care and Pest Control highly recommends a Fall fertilization program in conjunction with aeration which allows our fertilizer to reach the roots of your turf, providing a healthy turf going into Winter.
 Don’t forget to have us remove the leaves which can cause major damage to your lawn.

 Many Atlanta grass species will need to be overseeded in the Fall instead of the Spring.
 Our lawn care specialist will insure you’re using the proper programs instituted for your particular yard and results.